16 Historic Stops Along the Patriotic Freedom Trail in Boston, MA - Tripshepherd

 #3 Park Street Church

 Founded in 1809, Park Street Church designed by Peter Banner was the first structure travelers saw when approaching the city due to its 217-feet steeple.
-The church is the site for many firsts including America’s first Sunday School in 1818, and William Lloyd Garrison’s first public statement against slavery in 1829.
+The church is the site for many firsts including America’s first Sunday School in 1818, and William Llyod Garrison’s first public statement against slavery in 1829.
 The church was created when a small former group of the Old South Church was inspired by Rev. Henry Kollock, a visiting minister whom they had asked to be their first shepherd, inclined to accept Rev. Kollock said he would do so once a church and building was established, the congregation then raised $70,000 to build a grand church seating over 800.

 Today, the church typically brings in around 2,000 worshippers across Sunday services with up to 1,000 members, though membership records are kept private.
 Not only is the church well known for its theological history forming three seminaries (Andover-Newton, Gordon-Cornwell, and Fuller), it is also known for its role in social justice and human rights.
 Park Street Church was among the very first to address prison reform, education, women’s suffrage, and anti-slavery.